foreverzet/Sharpkit.Learn/README.md

 ==============

 Sharpkit.Learn is machine learning library for .Net and mono.
-Currently the library is a port of scikit-learn python library and is very close to it's code base.
+Currently the library is a port of the very nice scikit-learn python library and is very close to it's code base (hence the name Sharpkit.Learn).
 Eventually the codebase may become different.
 It is based on Math.Net library and different state-of-the art machine learning libraries.
 In particular it uses [liblinear](http://www.csie.ntu.edu.tw/~cjlin/liblinear/).